 - Visit the Samoa Ministry of Health page for more information and contact details

 Entry and Exit Requirements:

 - Are U.S. citizens permitted to enter?
-Yes, but in very limited cases and travelers must be cleared by Samoan Ministry of Foreign Affairs.
+Yes, in very limited cases and travelers must be cleared by Samoan Ministry of Foreign Affairs.

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes